eliorc/denzel/docs/source/tutorial.rst

 Launch (partial project)
 ------------------------

-| Even though we haven't completed all our tasks to make the deployment fully functional, now is a good time for a sanity check.
+| In an ideal scenario, we would launch a project only after we have completed all necessary tasks for a full deployment.
+| For guidance and simplicity sake of this tutorial, we will launch a partial project and complete tasks gradually.
+|
 | What we have now is a skeleton, an editted ``info.txt`` and ``requirements.txt`` files and we can launch our API, without the functionality of the :ref:`predict_endpoint` endpoint (yet).
 | Inside project directory run: